|What is the Occoquan Reservoir Watershed and Why Should You Care?

-The Occoquan Reservoir is an important drinking water supply for more than one million people who live and work in Northern Virginia.
-The Occoquan Reservoir supplies about 40% of the clean drinking water for 1.7 million people and, in an emergency, can supply the whole demand.
+The Occoquan Reservoir supplies about 40% of the clean drinking water for nearly 2 million people who live and work in Northern Virginia and, in an emergency, can supply the whole demand.

 Over half Prince William's total county population, located generally in the eastern portion of the county, depends on the Occoquan Reservoir for about 17 million gallons of clean drinking water each day.
 West Prince William and Fairfax residents drink a mix of water from the Occoquan Reservoir and the Potomac River, making it difficult to tell where the water is from on any given day.

 The Occoquan watershed, or drainage basin, describes the land area where surface and ground waters drain into the Occoquan River.
 The term 'watershed' describes the land area that drains into a stream, or stream system.

 The Occoquan watershed covers 590 square miles and includes the 1,700-acre Occoquan Reservoir, which serves as the boundary between Fairfax and Prince William counties.

 Land uses largely determine water quality conditions.
 About two-thirds of the land in Prince William drains into the Occoquan River.
 Water from much of this area enters the Occoquan upstream from the dam: Prince William land accounts for 40.1% of the Occoquan watershed.